builab/DomainFit/README.md

 	save_domains_from_info.py pdb_files domains single_domains minResidueNo maxResidueNo nocpu

-### Fit all domains into ChimeraX
+### 4. Fit all domains into ChimeraX
 Fitting using ChimeraX: Take each domain and fit it into the density automatically using ChimeraX built in function fitmap.
 Output pdb saves the fit orientation.
 Additional screenshots are taken of each domain fitted into the density.
-A csv file is generated to document all hits and their respective values (correlation, overlay, overlap, etc.).
-Default map level is set to 0.034 and a map resolution of 5 Å
+A CSV file is generated to document all hits and their respective values (correlation, overlay, overlap, etc.).
+The default map level is set to 0.034 and a map resolution of 5 Å. Make sure to change this value to the corresponding value for your density.

 > Input: Domain-separated pdbs + protein density
 > Output: Solutions with Best-hit pdbs + pngs + csvs